CALL FOR ABSTRACTS

 Oral Presentation: An oral presentation is approximately 15 minutes in length (the exact time will be confirmed, but this presentation typically consists of an 11-minute talk followed by a 4-minute question and answer period).

-Poster Presentation: There will be dedicated poster sessions scheduled throughout the meeting, at which presenters will have the opportunity to interact with delegates.
+Poster Presentation: The 2021 ASM will have a virtual poster component.
+Accepted poster presenters will be required to submit a pre-recorded video description of their poster and an electronic poster for inclusion in the virtual poster room.
+Poster presenters are required to register and attend the virtual CGS ASM.
+Further details regarding posters and the poster portal logistics will be made available upon acceptance.
 There will also be an award for Top Poster Presenter and our very popular Track Poster Session for trainees, which is a facilitated poster session allowing the presenter the opportunity to receive constructive feedback.

 Symposium: A symposium is a presentation that consists of two or three separate talks around a similar theme.
 Step 1 of the submission will consist of a summary submitted for the overall symposium as a whole, including an overall set of learning objectives for the session, the overall symposium title and a brief description of the symposium.
 Step 2 will consist of a separate abstract for each individual talk within the symposium.
 The symposium chair must share the title of the overall symposium with the individual speakers so that they may include the overall symposium title in their abstract submission.